 But here the focus is eye drops, which, if used correctly, will most likely only be required for a brief period – from one or two days to a fortnight at most.

 The eyedrop checklist

-You could probably guess that sharing someone else’s eye drops is then also therefore a big no-no. Doing so is a surefire way to spread infection and can be easily avoided by making sure you have a good supply of your own drops – particularly when travelling or at work.
+Sharing another person’s drops is also a big no-no. Doing this is an incredibly easy way to spread infection – one that can easily be avoided by making sure you have a good supply of your own drops – particularly when travelling or at work.